headlessNode/whisper-space/README.md

 ## How to Use

 - **Register**: Create a new user account by filling in the registration form.
-A confirm password field ensures the passwords match.
 - **Login**: Use the login form to authenticate and gain access to the app.
-- **Join the Club**: Solve the riddle to gain membership status.
 - **Create Posts**: Once logged in, you can create new posts.
 Title and the content will be visible to everyone, but only members will see the author's name and date.
 - **Post Management**: You can edit and delete your own posts.
+- **Join the Club**: Solve the riddle to gain membership status.

 ## Contributing